lukaswagner/lasso/README.md

 ### type of returned selection

 There are four options for the type of the selection given to the callback or accessed by calling `.selection()`.
-This defaults to `intArray` and can be configured using the returnType option.
+This defaults to `byteArray` and can be configured using the returnType option.

 - `booleanArray`: Array of booleans, mapping each index to whether the point is selected.
 May use more than 1 byte per boolean due to aligning all contained values to 4 or 8 bytes.
 - `byteArray`: An `Uint8Array`, mapping each index to either 0 or 1, where 1 means the point is selected.
 Guaranteed memory consumption of 1 byte per index.
 Also, since you're probably using WebGL to render your 3D points, you can directly use this as an vertex attribute.